top of page

 We won’t provide alcohol or chocolate bars, but residents are welcome to bring their own stashes and/or any other food-things that they love to eat daily.

-Q: What’s the deal with food/ kitchen usage
+Q: What’s the deal with food/ Kitchen usage

 Kitchen use: